-- Video permission forms for edTPA should be scanned and uploaded to your Taskstream account (under the Placement Forms and Licensure Requirements portfolio, not the edTPA Portfolio). - It is recommended that you scan and upload them as soon as you receive them all back from your students rather than waiting until after you submit your edTPA.
+- Video permission forms for edTPA should be scanned and uploaded to your Taskstream. - It is recommended that you scan and upload them as soon as you receive them all back from your students rather than waiting until after you submit your edTPA.